hongcheng79/fortumo/README.md

 ## Unit Testing
 `chc.fortumo.test.ApplicationContentLoadingTest` is to test Spring context loading.

-`chc.fortumo.test.ProcessControllerTest` is the main testing class for chc.fortumo.controller.ProcessController Instead of testing the controller directly, it use Apache Http Client to test the application which cover single and multi-thread environment.
+`chc.fortumo.test.ProcessControllerTest` is the main testing class for `ProcessController` Instead of testing the controller directly, it use Apache Http Client to test the application which cover single and multi-thread environment.
 Each test cases will have a new session.
 `src/test/resources/application.properties` contain set of parameters that could be use during Unit Testing